Skip to contents

 --vep_buffer_size VEP_BUFFER_SIZE

-Variant buffer size (variants read into memory simultaneously, option '--buffer_size' in VEP)
+Variant buffer size (variants read into memory simultaneously, VEP option

 --vep_pick_order VEP_PICK_ORDER